 In order to qualify for federal financial aid at any U.S. college, you will need to fill out the Free Application for Federal Student Aid, or FAFSA.
-Important changes are coming to the FAFSA in 2016!
-Below, you'll find our answers to some of the most common questions about the financial aid process.
+Important changes were made to the FAFSA in 2016!
+Below, you'll find our answers to some of the most common questions about federal financial aid applications.

 The FAFSA is a long, comprehensive application form that you must complete and submit to the government in order to receive federal financial aid.
 Once you fill it out, the government will share your information with your chosen schools.
 The form asks for information about your income, the size of your household, and how many of your family members currently attend school.
 You will need your parent or guardian to help supply a lot of this information.
 Once all of your numbers have been submitted, the government analyzes the information to determine your expected family

-The government makes the new form available on January 1st of each year, but this will change for the 2017–2018 school year.
+The government makes the new form available on January 1st of each year, but this is changing for the 2017–2018 school year.
 You must fill out a new FAFSA for each year you plan on attending school.
 Make sure you fill out your new forms online so you can just make updates instead of redoing the entire application.
 For example, if you fill out the FAFSA before you file your taxes, you'll need to estimate your income and then update your application later with the correct information.
 The schools that you're applying to, or the one you're currently attending, will use your results to put together their financial aid offers for you.
 You should receive this information in early spring.